-Sephora signs ‘15% Pledge’ to carry more black-owned brands
+Sephora signs ‘15% Pledge’ to carry more Black-owned brands

 “Ultimately, this commitment is about more than the prestige products on our shelves, it starts with a long-term plan diversifying our supply chain and building a system that creates a better platform for Black-owned brands to grow, while ensuring Black voices help shape our industry,” said Artemis Patrick, chief merchandising officer of Sephora.
 “We recognize we can do better.”

 Sephora currently works with roughly 290 brands in the United States, where it has more than 400 stores plus locations in J.C.
 Penney.
-The company said it sold nine black-owned brands, including Fenty Beauty and Pat McGrath Labs.
+The company said it sold nine Black-owned brands, including Fenty Beauty and Pat McGrath Labs.

-Sephora, which is owned by LVMH Moët Hennessy Louis Vuitton, said it was committed to the three stages of the pledge that James outlined: figuring out the current percentage of shelf space and contracts dedicated to black-owned businesses, identifying concrete next steps to increase that number, and taking action by publishing and executing a plan “for growing the share of black businesses Sephora helps empower to at least 15%.”
+Sephora, which is owned by LVMH Moët Hennessy Louis Vuitton, said it was committed to the three stages of the pledge that James outlined: figuring out the current percentage of shelf space and contracts dedicated to Black-owned businesses, identifying concrete next steps to increase that number, and taking action by publishing and executing a plan “for growing the share of Black businesses Sephora helps empower to at least 15%.”

 Rent the Runway also said on Wednesday that it had committed to the pledge.
 “We’re collectively reckoning with the fact that for far too long, fashion has co-opted the style, inspiration and ideas of Black culture without ensuring that the people behind the work are properly compensated,” Jennifer Hyman, the company’s chief executive and co-founder, said in a statement.

-The company said it would also devote $1 million to support black designers through other initiatives.
+The company said it would also devote $1 million to support Black designers through other initiatives.

 James has been urging Target to sign on through Instagram posts.
 Target did not immediately respond to a request for comment.

-“The data exists that these black businesses exist and they’re wonderful — I buy black products often and as someone in the fashion industry, some of my favorite designers are black,” said James, founder of Brother Vellies, a luxury accessories brand in New York that works with artisans globally.
+“The data exists that these Black businesses exist and they’re wonderful — I buy Black products often and as someone in the fashion industry, some of my favorite designers are Black,” said James, founder of Brother Vellies, a luxury accessories brand in New York that works with artisans globally.
 “It’s not that there’s a lack of product available, it’s just that people are not supporting it in the right way.
 They don’t have the means to develop and grow their brands in the same way.”

 The pledge is a “lofty goal” but it’s attainable, she said.

-The effort from James comes as major corporations grapple with their own roles in contributing to systemic inequality in the United States and their often shoddy track records when it comes hiring, promoting and fairly compensating black men and women.
-Some have also been sharply criticized for recent messages of support that have been vague or even hypocritical, and failed to include concrete steps around how the companies planned to support black communities.
+The effort from James comes as major corporations grapple with their own roles in contributing to systemic inequality in the United States and their often shoddy track records when it comes hiring, promoting and fairly compensating Black men and women.
+Some have also been sharply criticized for recent messages of support that have been vague or even hypocritical, and failed to include concrete steps around how the companies planned to support Black communities.

 The idea behind the 15% Pledge is to move beyond one-time donations and to create longer-lasting change at retailers, James said.
-That would then have a longer-term impact on black-owned businesses.
+That would then have a longer-term impact on Black-owned businesses.

-For example, Sephora said it would provide connections and support to black-owned businesses from funders and venture capitalists and evolve its existing incubation programs to “focus on women of color.”
+For example, Sephora said it would provide connections and support to Black-owned businesses from funders and venture capitalists and evolve its existing incubation programs to “focus on women of color.”

-“It’s not just writing a purchase order for black-owned businesses and putting them online and hoping they do well,” James said.
+“It’s not just writing a purchase order for Black-owned businesses and putting them online and hoping they do well,” James said.
 “I want them to take their time and map out a strategy — what that onboarding looks like, how to support them with marketing, how to make sure they’re connected to the right people.”